Hamster show: Judging

 "Color and markings" has the most points because emphasizing this encourages care and organization in breeding by ensuring that establish varieties of hamsters persist without becoming diluted in the gene pool.
 Hamsters in straight classes have their colors judged against established, historical models for that class.
 Fur can influence this class, as longer hamster hair tends to make a hamster look lighter in color.
 "Type" refers to conformation of body type to the ideal hamster.
 Wild hamsters have broad bodies, heads that are large in proportion to the body, a short face, and blunt nose.
 Indiscriminate breeding can produce hamsters that vary from the wild type, and type judging preserves what is natural or established.
 "Fur" should be dense and soft.
 A common shortcoming for bred hamsters is thin belly fur.
-Among long haired hamsters, there must be consideration that males have thicker, denser long hair than females, and each sex should be judged according to what is expected of that sex and not what is typical for the other.
+Among longhaired hamsters, there must be consideration that males have thicker, denser long hair than females, and each sex should be judged according to what is expected of that sex and not what is typical for the other.
 Similarly, "size" judging should take into account that females are larger than males.
 Size judging includes making an experienced judgement of whether a hamster is under- or overweight, and in either of those cases, points would be deducted.
 "Condition" is a check of health, including any dry skin, oily fur, long nails, or long teeth.
 "Ears and eyes" judging checks for round ears without nicks, ears that are held up and alert, and eyes that are bright and not runny or closed.

 Training to become a judge for hamster shows typically takes two years, and would include attending hamster shows to watch judging and taking advice from hamster clubs.